 All required materials for admission to Hamline University must be submitted before applying for departmental scholarships.
 Scholarship applications and materials received after the deadline will not be considered.
 Scholarships are only awarded to students who have received an offer of admission from Hamline University.

 A select group of students will be invited to audition onsite with the Scholarship Selection Committee as the final step of the award process.
 These students should be prepared to present an audition and/or discuss their design, directing, technical or playwriting experiences.
-All auditions and interviews will be held on Scholarship Day, February 9, 2013.
+All auditions and interviews will be held on February 8, 2014.
 Please be available on this day should you receive a formal invitation to audition.
 Specific details on the audition process will be included in the invitation.

 Performers: Choose two contrasting pieces (each 90 seconds or shorter) that best demonstrate your range and abilities.
 If you are using a play that you have written, your other selection must be from a published play.
 Start by introducing your selections and then move directly into your presentation.
 If you sing, please add a third element consisting of sixteen bars of music.
 Singers should bring their accompaniment music on an iPod or CD—singing a capella is not recommended.
 A chair will be provided for actors who wish to use one, but no other props are provided or necessary.